D2-mods/Better-IWD-Pregen/README.md

 - IWD Pregen (iwdpgen): Same as vanilla IWD Pregen, but with shaman abilities added.
 (EE-only)

 #### Auto-attack features:
-- Melee aggro range is dependent on class (see readme for full breakdown); range from 3 ft. (mages) to 25 ft..
+- Melee aggro range is dependent on class (see below for full breakdown); range from 3 ft. (mages) to 25 ft..
 - Will not attack if under the effects of Invisibility or Sanctuary.
 - Will not attack if using Stealth, Bard Song, Turn Undead or Shamanic Dance.
 - EEs: Active retargeting if a character's current weapon cannot hit or damage an enemy.